 Hearing Dogs at home...

-are trained to alert people to household sounds that are necessary for everyday safety and independence.
+Our Hearing Dogs are trained to alert people to household sounds that are necessary for everyday safety and independence.
 They are trained to make physical contact and lead their person to the source of the sound.
-By providing sound awareness and companionship these dogs increase employability and provide greatly increased freedom and independence.
+Through sound awareness and companionship, these dogs provide greatly increased freedom.

 Hearing Dogs in public...

 Many people are curious about what Hearing Dogs can do for people who are deaf or hard of hearing when they're in public.
 The most important thing a Hearing Dog provides a person in public is an increased awareness of his or her environment.
 A Hearing Dog isn't specifically trained to alert to sounds, such as a siren or honking horn, in public.
-But, when a person who is deaf or hard of hearing takes his or her Hearing Dog into public, he or she will gain an awareness of the environment by paying attention to whatever the Hearing Dog is reacting to.
-When the dog turns to look at something it hears, the person will notice and turn to see what's happening as well.
+But, when a person who is deaf or hard of hearing takes a Hearing Dog into public, he or she will gain an awareness of the environment by paying attention to whatever the Hearing Dog is reacting to.
+When the dog hears something and looks, the person will notice and turn to see what's happening as well.

 - Training generally takes four to six months of temperament evaluation, obedience training, socialization, and sound training.
 The dogs are taught to work for toys and affection.

-- We train our Hearing Dogs to respond to seven sounds: fire and smoke alarms, the telephone, oven timer, alarm clock, doorbell/door knock, and name call (and sometimes the baby cry).
+- We train our Hearing Dogs to respond to several sounds: fire and smoke alarms, the telephone, oven timer, alarm clock, doorbell/door knock, a name call and baby cry if requested.

 - When ready for placement with an approved applicant, the trainer travels to the client's home for one-on-one training with the client and all family members.